azadurbu/books/README.md

   Author: Ian Griffiths
   Description: Learn to build cloud, web, and desktop applications using C# 8.0, with real-world examples and best practices.

+- **Pro XAML with C#: From Design to Deployment on WPF, Windows Store, and Windows Phone (2013)**
+  Author: Adam Nathan
+  Description: A detailed guide to mastering XAML with C# for building Windows applications, focusing on WPF, Windows Store, and Windows Phone.
+The book covers everything from design principles to deployment strategies, offering practical advice and expert insights.

 ### Computer Vision

 - **Computer Vision: A Modern Approach**